trezor/trezor-suite/packages/suite-analytics/README.md

 ### Versioning

-Package version should be bumped if changes are made to `suite-analytics` (applies only if it has not yet been bumped in the current release).
-Package version is logged along with other analytics and might be necessary when processing the data.
-For analytics we use `<breaking-change>.<analytics-extended>`.
-Because `package.json` allows only semver versioning `<major>.<minor>.<patch>`, we keep `major` version equal to `0` and we omit it when sending to analytics (`0.<breaking-change>.<analytics-extended>`).
-Breaking change should bump minor version.
-Any other change bumps patch version.
+From Suite version 22.10.1, analytics uses Suite versioning.
+That means, that analytics version will change even if there are no changes in analytics changelog.
+However, there can be changes in Suite functionality, which can also change behavior of analytics.

 ## Changelog

-Add a record of change to [CHANGELOG.md](./CHANGELOG.md).
+Add a record of change to [Notion](https://www.notion.so/satoshilabs/Changelog-Suite-1551ab666b1943f080ff56ffc6896d12d).
 Please use a format of previous records.

 ## Company table